danielmekuriaw/medio-app/README.md

 ```

 ### Running the Program
-To run the website through the repository, use the ```Ruby rails s ``` to run a local server, and open this local host address through your browser.
+To run the website through the repository, use the ```rails s ``` to run a local server, and open this local host address through your browser.

 ### File Structure